NSTechBytes/ModernSearchBar/README.md

 ## Credits
-The following table lists out the external plugins used to make JaxCore and all of it's modules and widgets.
+The following table lists out the external plugins used to make this skin.
 | Plugin | Creator |
 | ------------- | ------------- |
 | [FrostedGlass](https://forum.rainmeter.net/viewtopic.php?t=23106) | theAzack9 |